Sysdig On-Premises Release Notes

 Note on ElasticSearch: This is using Log4j v2.11.1.
 An additional JVM parameter has been added through the Installer in accordance with the recommendations from Elastic.
 In addition, the impacted class from the Log4j library has been removed completely.
 Security scanners may still list this as vulnerable but in this case it will be a false positive.
 Elastic currently does not offer a way to fully remove or upgrade this component.

-Release 4.0.6/5.0.3 Hotfix for CVE-2021-44228 in Apache’s log4j (3.6.3, 4.0.6, 5.0.3)
+4.0.6/5.0.3 Hotfix Release for CVE-2021-44228 in Apache’s log4j (3.6.3, 4.0.6, 5.0.3)

 Security researchers recently disclosed the vulnerability CVE-2021-44228 in Apache’s log4j, which is a common Java-based library used for logging purposes Sysdig is using an alternative framework for logging called Logback.
 The logback framework isn’t vulnerable to this issue.